ATAI Request for Proposals

 - Monday, February 24, 2020, 5 pm PT: We ask that applicants complete a very brief pre-proposal form.
 This helps the initiative board and staff prepare a streamlined proposal review and award process so selected projects can begin more quickly.

 - April 27, 2020 5 pm PT: Final submission deadline.
 Please submit complete applications to [email protected] Please review the instructions and guidance in the RFP.
 Note: The final submission deadline has been extended as part of our response to COVID-19.
 ATAI will only accept proposals from researchers that previously completed the pre-proposal form.

 Off-cycle proposals for projects fighting COVID-19 in agricultural contexts

 J-PAL, CEGA, and ATAI affiliates may submit off-cycle proposals aimed at helping generate rapid, useful, and responsible research that can help individuals and communities fight and respond to the COVID-19 crisis.
 Proposals must be related to agriculture or rural markets to be considered for funding from ATAI.
-ATAI will accept proposals for off-cycle funding for COVID-related projects until July 10, 2020.
-If you are interested in submitting an off-cycle COVID-19 proposal, please email your proposal to [email protected] with details on the proposed research context, key research questions, and the potential value of this rapid research.
+ATAI is no longer accepting proposals for off-cycle funding for COVID-related projects.

 We ask any research proposal to follow these key guiding principles to ensure the safety of all: